backstage/backstage/.changeset/twenty-monkeys-applaud.md

 ---
-'@backstage/plugin-scaffolder-common': patch
+'@backstage/plugin-scaffolder-backend': patch
 ---

-Added `templateManagementPermission` to `scaffolderTemplatePermissions` array so it will get pickup by the `permissionIntegrationRouter`
+Resolved an issue where the `templateManagementPermission` was not being exposed through the `/permissions/metadata` endpoint.